uplight-dev/hetzner_proxmox_encrypted/README.md

 Please note the Hetzner system must be in RescueMode before running this.

 # Limitations
-By construction, it currently works only with 2 Drives using RAID 0.
+1. It is designed to work only with 2 Drives using RAID 0.
-It uses LUKS encryption for both the drives and sets-up Drive2 at reboot time, as Hetzner InstallImage can only encrypt first Drive on RAID 0 installations.
+Drive2 is not encrypted by Hetzner installimage script via setup.conf of installimage script as Hetzner InstallImage can only encrypt first Drive on RAID 0 installations.
 See
 https://github.com/hetzneronline/installimage/blob/cc14774999dc19d7724e4c71b1d597da69955db0/install.sh#LL163C3-L163C3

+2. The encryption of the second drive takes place after the first reboot as doing this during post-install script of Hetzner causes issue with update-initramfs command(possible issue with chroot, to investigate further)